Alicepinch/stay-in-st-tropez/TESTING.md

 - Google Chrome
 - Firefox

-When testing in mobile view I noticed a couple of the headers were slightly too big and overhung on some of the sections.
-In order to fix this I added in media queries to the CSS file with a (max-width: 767px) and decreased the font size of the H1, H2, H3 and P's for smaller screens.
+When testing in mobile view, I noticed a couple of the headers were slightly too big and overhung on some of the sections.
+In order to fix this, I added in media queries to the CSS file with a (max-width: 767px) and decreased the font size of the H1, H2, H3 and P's for smaller screens.
 The media queries I added for mobile view can be found at the bottom of my [CSS File.](assets/css/style.css)

 This has also been run through [Ami Responsive](http://ami.responsivedesign.is/ and checked with developer tools regularly to ensure that the website is responsive.